cfmmoc/cfmmoc/README.md

 Download the source and build cfMMOC as follows:

-Change directory to obj/, and run "make all" command to build cfMMOC.
+Change working directory to obj/, and run "make all" command to build cfMMOC.

 Then run "make install", it will copy binary file to bin/ directory.